mr-abhishek-kumar-singh/portfolio/index.md

 - Completed multiple security certifications to solidify expertise in ethical hacking and automation.

 ## Certifications
+While certifications, for some people, are just a piece of paper that proves that you can type some stuff into the computer and click some buttons, but they also play a crucial role in determining what and when to click.
+So here are some of my button clicks that taught me highly valuable information regarding how to hack various things:
 - **Offensive Security**:
   - eJPTv2 by INE Security
   - OSCP *(Soon...)*